-U.S.-Ukraine Business Council (USUBC) hosted a Roundtable "ACTION PLAN FOR ECONOMIC GROWTH AND RADICAL REFORM AGENDA" presentation by Dr. Edi Segura, Chairman of the Board, The Bleyzer Foundation, Partner and Chief Economist, SigmaBleyzer and by Oleg Ustenko, Executive Director, The Bleyzer Foundation, in Kyiv, Ukraine.
-Dr. Segura gave an update on the current macroeconomic situation and what is expected the rest of 2016.
+YOU ARE INVITED TO ATTEND a U.S.-Ukraine Business Council (USUBC) Roundtable "ACTION PLAN FOR ECONOMIC GROWTH AND RADICAL REFORM AGENDA" presentation by Dr. Edi Segura, Chairman of the Board, The Bleyzer Foundation, Partner and Chief Economist, SigmaBleyzer and by Oleg Ustenko, Executive Director, The Bleyzer Foundation, in Kyiv, Ukraine.
+The session is On-The-Record.
+Dr. Segura will also give an update on the current macroeconomic situation and what is expected the rest of 2016.

-The timely and important USUBC "Action Plan for Economic Growth and Radical Reform Agenda" Roundtable was held on Wednesday, April 27, from 3:45 p.m. to 5:30 p.m. in the Conference Room at the offices of SigmaBleyzer/The Bleyzer Foundation, Kyiv, Ukraine followed by a reception.
-The presentations was followed by an open discussion/Q&A session.
-USUBC president Morgan Williams moderated the session.
+The timely and important USUBC "Action Plan for Economic Growth and Radical Reform Agenda" Roundtable will be held on Wednesday, April 27, from 3:45 p.m. to 5:30 p.m. in the Conference Room at the offices of SigmaBleyzer/The Bleyzer Foundation, 4a, Baseyna Street; "Mandarin Plaza/Arena," 8th floor, Kyiv, Ukraine (see directions below) followed by a reception.
+The presentations will be followed by an open discussion/Q&A session.

 RADICAL AND SUBSTANTIVE REFORMS NEEDED NOW